-Report something suspicious: Worried that your online or personal security details may have been compromised?
+Report something suspicious: Worried that your online or personal security details may have been compromised or if your Visa Debit card has been lost or stolen?

 If you receive a suspicious email please forward it to firstname.lastname@example.org and delete the mail from your inbox.

 Your personal details are precious and should always be kept safe and secure.
-At Citi International Personal Bank we continually update our security to ensure you and you details are protected.
+At Citi we continually update our security to ensure you and you details are protected.

 Below we outline a few steps that you should take to protect yourself from becoming a victim of fraud.

-Never leave your computer unattended when logged in to Citibank Online our online banking platform.
+Never leave your computer unattended when logged in to Citi Online our online banking platform.
 Always log out.

 Your personal and card details can be obtained from receipts or statements.
-To protect your identity you should tear up or shred any sales or cash machine receipts, letters or statements before throwing them away.
+To protect your identity you should tear up or shred any sales or cash machine receipts, letters or statements before throwing them awayCarefully tear up or shred any sales receipts, cash machine receipts or statements before throwing them away.

 Your cards should always be kept in a safe place and never let anyone else use your card.
 It’s also important to remember to not let retailers take your card out of sight, whatever excuse they may give you.

-Always keep your Citi International Personal Bank card Personal Identification Number (PIN) secret and secure.
+Always keep your Citi Personal Identification Number (PIN) secret and secure.

 When using your card at a cash machine you can follow the steps below to keep you card secure.